lucapiras5/ebooks/on-digital-forensics.md

 Free software licenses can be grouped in two groups. **Permissive licenses** place minimal restrictions on code reuse, and **proprietary software** can **freely use, modify and redistribute** code released under these licenses.
 The main requirement is simply to **preserve the copyright notice**, so that the usage of the software and the authors who worked on it can be acknowledged.

 On the other hand, **copyleft licenses** allow the use, modification and redistribution of code on the condition that **the resulting new code adopts the same license**.
-In other words, any changes to copylefted code must be released under the same copyleft license.

 This **automatic self-propagation** of the license ensures and enforces that **source code remains always available**, so that it can be **studied** to know how it works, but also **modified** to improve it, or to **ensure it remains up-to-date** with new scientific research, and with new versions of other software and operating systems.

 ## Downsides of proprietary software